VanshikaTanwar/Analog_multiplier/README.md

 1. Go to "file" click on "new", click on "Library" as we need to create the library of our respective circuit , Give the name of the circuit according to your circuit or suitability which you want to create.

-2. After this select which library you want to insert in your design, For example As in my circuit I have to insert the 28nm library so, I selected the "Tech Library" and then select the 28nm library from the respective location.
+2. After this select which library you want to insert in your design, For example As in my circuit I have to insert the 28nm PDK library so, I selected the "Tech Library" and then select the 28nm PDK library from the respective location.

 3. After this click on "OK"